 The study, published in the journal, Nature Climate Change, shows that daily emissions decreased by 17%- or 17 million tons of carbon dioxide- globally during the peak of the lockdown measures in early April compared to mean daily levels in 2019.
 These levels were last seen in 2006.

 The team of researchers analysed government policies on confinement for 69 countries responsible for 97% of global CO2 emissions.
-At the peak of confinement measures, regions responsible for 89% of global CO2 emissions were under some level of restriction.
+At the peak of COVID-19 confinement measures, regions responsible for 89% of global carbon emissions were under some level of restriction.
 The team then looked at data on activities indicative of how much each economic sector was affected by COVID-19 which was used to estimate the change in fossil CO2 emissions for each day and country from January to April 2020.

 Emissions from land transport, such as cars, account for 43% of this decrease in global emissions.
 Emissions from industry and power together account for a further 43% and aviation accounts for 10%.
 The increase in the use of residential buildings from people working at home only marginally offset the drop in emissions from other sectors.